 Section 1 — Equality before the law

-This chapter has been significantly revised and updated with additional cases and articles regarding self-represented litigants.
+This chapter has been extensively revised and updated with cases and legislation, new and updated statistics and new sections as follows:

 At 6.2.1 Competence to give evidence, the case of Gray v R NSWCCA 240 has been added in relation to the question of competence and the proper consideration of s 13 of the Evidence Act 1995.
 At 6.2.2 Criminal responsibility, RP v The Queen (2016) 259 CLR 641 and BC v R NSWCCA 111 have been added.
 These cases discuss that the presumption of doli incapax cannot be rebutted merely as an inference from the doing of the acts constituting the offence, although the “circumstances of the offending” may be capable of rebutting the presumption without evidence of the accused’s contemporaneous character or maturity.
 A discussion of Victim Impact Statements (VIS) has been added to Requirement to obtain the views of children and young people at 6.2.4, including the case of AC v R NSWCCA 107, where the court was entitled to discount a letter purporting to be a VIS, where the under-age victim’s letter asked for her return to an abusive relationship and sexual offending.
 This could not sensibly be understood as evidencing either maturity, forgiveness, or a conclusion that the injury, emotional harm, loss or damage caused by the applicant’s offence was not substantial.

 A new section on Child care and protection has been added at 6.3.
 Statistics regarding children in NSW receiving child protection services appear at 6.3.1 and a discussion of Out of home care (OOHC) appears at 6.3.2.